How Much Electricity (Power) Does a TV Use?

 Types of TVs and their consumption

 The newer TVs consume a lot more energy (power) than previous models.
-This is due they are bigger than the old ones and have larger screens.
+This is because they are bigger than the old ones and have larger screens.
 LCDs are way more efficient, unlike old CRTs.

 How Much Electricity Does a TV Use per Hour?